The Top Hidden Costs When Buying a Home

 Property taxes are an important source of income for local municipalities and school districts.
 The property tax rate will vary for every state, county, city and even neighborhood.
 Property tax can be a cumulation of tax for the county, city, emergency services, school districts, water districts , etc. In general, the more your home is valued, the more you can expect to pay in property taxes.

-online calculators are wrong, as they pull in as is data floating around online.
+Be cautious relying on online calculators to calculate tax.
+In many cases, these online calculators are wrong, as they pull in as is data floating around online.
 The actual property tax will catch up to current values when you purchase it, versus what the seller may actually be paying now.
-Every state and county has a different way to calculate property tax, so relying on your local realtors and
+Every state and county has a different way to calculate property tax, so relying on your local realtors and local lenders is a great way to continue to educate yourself on how to calculate in the areas you are searching.

 The main hidden fee to know about here is that property taxes tend to rise over time because home values do as well.
 As your town or city's budget grows, so does the need for revenue through property tax.
 This can be a good thing for your home investment, if you plan accordingly.
 However, as the values and property tax will rise, so will your future mortgage payment.

-escrow account.
+The payment is typically folded into the mortgage bill that you can expect to receive every month by what is called an escrow account.
 If you put more than 20% down at closing, or paid cash, you might have chosen not to have the lender handle payment of your property taxes through escrow.

 The mortgage lender will evaluate your mortgage payment annually to determine if too little or too much is being collected, and adjust your payment accordingly.